Leo Frank: Abduction and lynching

 The June 21, 1915, commutation provoked Tom Watson into advocating Frank's lynching.
 He wrote in The Jeffersonian and Watson's Magazine: "This country has nothing to fear from its rural communities.
 Lynch law is a good sign; it shows that a sense of justice lives among the people."
-(Note: About two dozen people were lynched each year in Georgia; in 1915 the number was 22; see Oney p.
-122.)
-A group of prominent men organized themselves into the "Vigilance Committee" and openly planned to kidnap Frank from prison.
+(Note: About two dozen people were lynched each year in Georgia; in 1915 the number was 22; see Oney 2004) A group of prominent men organized themselves into the "Vigilance Committee" and openly planned to kidnap Frank from prison.
 They consisted of 28 men with various skills: an electrician was to cut the prison wires, car mechanics were to keep the cars running, and there was a locksmith, a telephone man, a medic, a hangman, and a lay preacher.
 The ringleaders were well known locally, but were not named publicly until June 2000, when a local librarian posted a list on the Web based on information compiled by Phagan's great-niece, Mary Phagan Kean (b.
 1953).
 The list included Joseph Mackey Brown, former governor of Georgia; Eugene Herbert Clay, former mayor of Marietta and later president of the Georgia Senate; E. P. Dobbs, mayor of Marietta at the time; Moultrie McKinney Sessions, lawyer and banker; part of the Marietta delegation at Governor Slaton's clemency hearing; (Note: For the list of alleged lynchers, see Donald E. Wilkes Jr. (2004).
 "Steve Oney's List of the Leo Frank Lynchers") several current and former Cobb County sheriffs; and other individuals of various professions.